Yeusepe/YUCPCreatorAssistant/docs/review-playbook.md

 Once the fix and regressions look solid, run a final signoff review with a fresh lens.

-The signoff reviewer should not be asked "is this okay?"
+If using a subagent for this, the "signoff reviewer" should not be asked "is this okay?"

 Ask instead: